blosavio/one-see/README.md

         </tr>
       </table>
       <p>
-        If we&apos;d like to know <em>What color is a rose?</em>, we might establish the flower+color relationship with a hash-map.
+        If we&apos;d like to know <em>What color is a rose?</em>, we might establish the name+color relationship with a hash-map.
       </p>
       <pre><code>(def flowers-1 {&quot;rose&quot; :red,
 &nbsp;               &quot;hibiscus&quot; :orange,